Nonlinear subspace clustering by functional link neural networks: Introduction

 Over the last decade, several subspace clustering techniques have emerged in literature, all aiming to uncover the underlying data subspace structure.
 The most popular spectral clustering algorithms are Sparse Subspace Clustering (SSC) \cite{elhamifar2013sparse} and Low Rank Representation (LRR) \cite{liu2012robust}.
 These methods enable sparse or minimum rank representation of data samples, respectively.
 Specifically, SSC operates under the assumption that each subspace can be expressed as a sparse linear combination of other points, while LRR aims to create a low-rank matrix that captures the overall data structure.
-To preserve both the global and local data structures, some researchers have explored incorporating constraints related to low rank and sparsity \cite{wang2016lrsr, brbic2018ell_0, zhu2018low}.
+To preserve both the global and local data structures, some researchers have explored the integration of both the low rank and sparse regularizations.
+Typical works in this domain can be found in references \cite{wang2016lrsr} and \cite{zhu2018low}.
+Brbic \emph{et al}. conducted an in-depth investigation of the $l_0$-norm on sparse regularization to address the over-penalization problem induced by the $l_1$-norm \cite{brbic2018ell_0}.
 The Frobenius norm is applied to the representation matrix in the Least Squares Regression (LSR) algorithm \cite{lu2012robust}, with the goal of establishing the block diagonal characteristic within both inter-cluster and intra-cluster affinities. \cite{lu2013correlation} merges SSC and LSR through the utilization of the trace Lasso technique.
 This adaptive approach enables the dynamic selection and clustering of correlated data.
 Lu \emph{et al}. put forth an innovative regularization strategy relying on the block diagonal matrix, directly imposing the block diagonal structure onto the Block Diagonal Representation (BDR) \cite{lu2018subspace}.
 Hu \emph{et al} presented the grouping effect as the extent to which a representation matrix reflects the cluster structure of data points and developed the Smooth Representation Clustering (SMR) model \cite{hu2014smooth}, which incorporates a smoothness regularizer to impose the grouping effect and a least squares error term to fit the data.
 Moreover, the author also introduced a novel affinity measure that leverages the grouping effect, which shows better performance than the conventional one.
-To deal with complex noise that often occurs in real-world scenarios, some robust subspace clustering algorithms based on maximum correntropy criterion \cite{shi2018improved, shi2023efficient} have been reported \cite{he2015robust, guo2022correntropy, zhang2019robust}.
+To deal with complex noise that often occurs in real-world scenarios, many subspace clustering methods takes into account robust cost functions to enhance the algorithm robustness.
+Correntropy, particularly the Maximum Correntropy Criterion (MCC), stands out as a popular robust criterion.
+It has found successful applications in signal processing and machine learning \cite{shi2018improved}, owing to its ability to leverage high-order statistical information \cite{shi2023efficient}.
+He \emph{et al}. applied MCC directly to subspace clustering \cite{he2015robust}, while Guo \emph{et al}. incorporated correntropy with low-rank regularization to enable robust motion segmentation \cite{guo2022correntropy}.
+Furthermore, Zhang \emph{et al}. considered the schatten \emph{p}-norm and correntropy together for kernel subspace clustering \cite{zhang2019robust}.
+In addition to the aforementioned research, more recent interest on subspace clustering has shifted towards the multi-view field, involving aspects such as tensor technique \cite{fu2022unified}, information bottleneck principle \cite{wang2023self}, latent representation \cite{shi2024enhanced}.